aidar-fakhrutdinov/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

 Console version of the game.
-Current fucntionality provides the game against a computer with 'easy' level.
+Current functionality provides the game against a computer with 'easy' level.
 Easy level - computer makes a move randomly.